 Our middle 50% SAT score range for admitted students is 1060–1220, and a 20-25 on the ACT — 25% of students had scores below those ranges, and 25% had scores above those ranges.
 We do super-score both the SAT and ACT.

 *If you decide to submit test scores, they must be officially sent to Towson University from CollegeBoard or ACT and must be received by the December 1 Early Action Application deadline or the January 15 Regular Application deadline.

 Is this a temporary or permanent change?

-At this time, the test-optional change applies to applicants for fall 2021, spring 2022, and fall 2022.
+At this time, the test-optional change applies to applicants for Spring 2022 and Fall 2022.
 The Academic Senate will discuss whether TU should make this a permanent change for future terms.
-(This does not apply to spring 2021.)

 Can I still apply to the Honors College as test-optional?